 Health benefits of adding fiber to your diet

 Add more fiber to your diet; you have probably heard this before from your healthcare provider, but do you know why it is important to add fiber to your diet and its health benefits?
-Dietary fiber is found in many fruits, vegetables, and whole grains, and it is considered to be the best for preventing constipation.
-However, fiber-rich meals can also help you maintain a healthy weight and reduce your risk of developing diabetes, heart disease, and some types of cancer.
+Dietary fiber is said to be the best in reducing constipation and may be found in a variety of fruits, vegetables, and whole grains.
+But eating a diet high in fiber can also help you keep a healthy weight and lower your chances of diabetes, heart disease, and several cancers.

 It’s simple to choose foods that are high in fiber.
 Let’s see what are the types of dietary fiber and benefits of high fiber-diet: